engWafula/Numida-fse-assement-solution/README.md

 - Access the GraphQL API at `http://localhost:5000/graphql` to test queries and mutations.
 - Use the web app to view existing loans, add new payments, and see the payment statuses.

-## Contribution

-Feel free to fork the repository and submit pull requests for any improvements or features you would like to add.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments